Stargate Universe: Pre-broadcast marketing

 Sci Fi Wire published concept art of the Destiny in October 2008.
 The first promotional picture of the cast (out of costume and in casual clothing) was released on March 20, 2009.
 The same day, Syfy began airing thirty-second trailers of Universe, showing various clips of the Universe team aboard the ship and the SG·U Stargate with the first visual effects.
 MGM revealed its revamped Stargate Universe website on July 8 with an interactive virtual set tour of the Destiny, interviews with the cast, character profiles and videos.
 Joseph Mallozzi began posting concept art and behind-the-scenes photos of the SGU set on his blog afterwards.
-Brad Wright, Robert C. Cooper and most members of the main cast appeared at an SGU panel at the San Diego Comic-Con on July 24, 2009.
+Brad Wright, Robert C. Cooper and most members of the main cast appeared at an SGU panel at San Diego Comic-Con on July 24, 2009.
 Behind-the-scenes material was shot for future online and DVD use.